damonreeve/hyde/how-optimizer-works.md

 <a name="built-for-scale"></a>
 ## Built for scale

-Optimizer executes a narrow set of decisions very quickly.
-The objective is to provide control to the bidstream while adding negligible latency or impact to the platform.
+Optimizer executes a very specific set of decisions very quickly.
+The objective is to provide control over the bidstream while adding negligible latency or impact to the platform.
 Optimizer adds no more than `3ms` of internal latency to any bidstream regardless of scale.

+## Distributed Architecture

+Optimizer architecture is separated into Optimizer run-time nodes that are a stateless, distributed set of services that can be run in any location, and central services for deep level analysis and model maintenance.

-An Optimizer deployment will generally be co-located inside a clients data-center to reduce any connectivity latency between the service and platform.
+Optimizer run-time nodes will generally be co-located inside a clients data-center to reduce any connectivity latency between the service and platform.
+Read more about [Deployment Scenario's](deployment-scenarios).

 ## Simple Implementation

+Optimizer

 ## 5-Step run-time process